-The Board considered that there are numerous references and double entendres in the advertisement which are intended to mean steroids even though it would be clear to the consumer that the advertised product is a wagering app.
+The Board considered that there are numerous references and double entendres in the advertisement which are intended to mean steroids even though it would also be clear to the consumer that the advertised product is a wagering app.

-Specifically the Board noted numerous statements in the advertisement: "when it comes to performance enhancement - Ben really knows his stuff."; "new juiced up android app."; "this thing is a hit with performance enhancement experts all over the world."; "everyone's on it."; "scientific stuff injected into its back end."; "faster if you cut a few corners."; "its unfair advantage is endorsed by all the experts."; "new jacked up, pumped up, feature injected android app, puts the roid in android."
+Specifically the Board noted numerous statements in the advertisement: "when it comes to performance enhancement - Ben really knows his stuff."; "new juiced up android app."; "this thing is a hit with performance enhancement experts all over the world."; "everyone's on it."; "scientific stuff injected into its back end."; "faster if you cut a few corners."; "its unfair advantage is endorsed by all the experts."; "new jacked up, pumped up, feature injected android app, puts the roid in android," "it's like you say, very powerful stuff," "more speed, more power and extra gear," "it tested positive for speed and power again and again."